Spoleto Cathedral

 The interior was significantly modified in the 17th–18th centuries, though it has kept the original Cosmatesque floor of the central nave remains.
-Another survival is the frescoed apse with four Scenes from the Life of the Virgin Mary, begun in 1467 by Filippo Lippi and completed two years later by his pupils Fra' Diamante and Piermatteo Lauro de' Manfredi da Amelia.
+Another survival is the frescoed apse with four scenes from the Life of the Virgin, begun in 1467 by Filippo Lippi and completed two years later by his pupils Fra' Diamante and Piermatteo Lauro de' Manfredi da Amelia.
 Lippi is buried in the south arm of the transept.

 Also noteworthy are the altar cross by Alberto Sozio, dated 1187, a Byzantine icon donated to the city by Barbarossa as a sign of peace and the frescoes by Pinturicchio in the Chapel of the Bishop of Eroli.
 Other frescoes from the 16th century are in the next chapel.
 The church also contains a polychrome wood statue of the Madonna (14th century) and a choir (16th century) with painted altar and tabernacle, in the Chapel of the Relics, under which lies the crypt of the former cathedral of San Primiano.